Alfred Schlemm: Reichswald

 Schlemm succeeded Generaloberst Kurt Student as Commander-in-Chief of the 1st Parachute Army on the Western Front in the Netherlands.
 The 1st Parachute Army was engaged defending the Reichswald against the Canadian First Army during Operation Veritable.

-The Canadian First Army and Lieutenant-General William H Simpson’s U.S. Ninth Army compressed Schlemm's forces into a small bridgehead on the west bank of the Rhine opposite Wesel.
+The Canadian First Army and Lieutenant-General William Hood Simpson's U.S. Ninth Army compressed Schlemm's forces into a small bridgehead on the west bank of the Rhine opposite Wesel.
 On 10 March 1945, the rearguard of the 1st Parachute Army evacuated their bridgehead, destroying the bridge behind them.
 He was wounded in an air attack on his command post at Haltern eleven days later and command of his forces passed to General Günther Blumentritt.
 Schlemm was transferred to a hospital near Westerland and then remained in the Führerreserve until the end of the war.
-From May 8, 1945 to March 22, 1948 he was a British prisoner of war.
+From May 8, 1945 to March 22, 1948, he was a British prisoner of war.